Virus Dynamics with Behavioral Responses: Introduction

-Indeed, previous models (beginning with \citealp*{kremer1996integrating}) have suggested public-health interventions to decrease transmissivity could actually increase infection rates.
-A dynamic model lets us determine whether and when in the course of a disease this is likely to occur.
-The high infection risk condition implies that these counterintuitive effects require a severe disease and a high prevalence.
+The high infection risk condition implies an intuitive description of whether and when in the course of a disease behavioral responses are likely to be large.
+The counterintuitive effects described above require a severe disease and a high prevalence.
 With a large infection cost and a high prevalence, there is substantial social distancing and so behavioral responses that weaken social distancing are most consequential.
 As a result, near the peak of a severe outbreak, public-health interventions can be less effective or even counterproductive unless paired with attempts to maintain social distancing.
-When prevalence is lower, changes that decrease transmission rates such as requiring masks are quite effective.
-In a simple calibration exercise based on COVID-19, we find a high infection risk region with a higher baseline reproductive number of $R_0=5.7$ but not with a lower value of $R_0=2.4$, suggesting that the direction of behavioral effects varies within a plausible range of epidemiological parameters.\footnote{These values are obtained from studies by \cite{li2020substantial} and \cite{sanche2020high} and are representative of low-to-moderate and higher estimates of the reproductive number from the epidemiological literature, respectively.
-The baseline reproductive number is also context-dependent, with a higher reproductive number more likely in denser locations and subpopulations.}
+When prevalence is lower, changes that decrease transmission rates are quite effective.
+In a simple calibration exercise based on COVID-19, we find a high infection risk region with a higher baseline reproductive number of $R_0=7$ but not with a lower value of $R_0=2.5$, suggesting that the direction of behavioral effects varies within a plausible range of epidemiological parameters.\footnote{These values are obtained from \cite{burki2021omicron} and are estimates of the reproductive number for the original strain and delta variants of COVID-19, respectively.}